microsoft/vscode-docs/docs/languages/overview.md

 <div class="marketplace-extensions-languages-curated"></div>

-Go to the [Marketplace](https://marketplace.visualstudio.com/vscode) or use our [integrated extension manager](/docs/editor/extension-gallery) and search for your desired programming language to find snippets, code completion/IntelliSense providers, linters, debuggers and more.
+Go to the [Marketplace](https://marketplace.visualstudio.com/vscode) or use the integrated [Extensions view](/docs/editor/extension-marketplace.md) and search for your desired programming language to find snippets, code completion/IntelliSense providers, linters, debuggers and more.

 >**Note**: If you want to change the display language of VS Code (for example, to Chinese), see the [Display Language](/docs/getstarted/locales.md) topic.